Table of Contents

 - Dental status

-In fact, securing the patient’s airways can be carried out via supraglottic procedures such as a face mask and a laryngeal mask, or through endotracheal intubation using infraglottic techniques.
+Securing the patient’s airways can be carried out via supraglottic procedures such as a face mask and a laryngeal mask, or through endotracheal intubation using infraglottic techniques.

-With the induction of anesthetic drug, the patient loses his/her consciousness which is also accompanied by respiratory arrest.
-Therefore, in all anesthesia cases, the patient is initially ventilated with a face mask manually until intubated or until a laryngeal mask is introduced to obtain sufficient oxygen saturation of blood during the application of instruments.
+In all anesthesia cases, the patient is initially ventilated with a face mask manually until intubated or until a laryngeal mask is introduced to obtain sufficient oxygen saturation of blood during the application of instruments.

 Mask ventilation techniques